masagrator/AIR-ENX/Readme.md

 # Notes

-- Main chapters that exists both in PSP and Switch version has scenario almost 1:1.
+- Main chapters that exists both in PSP and Switch version have scenario almost 1:1.
 Switch version has additional few lines in place where H-scenes in PC occur.
 - Some texts were swapped in favor of "Winter Confetti" translation as their text felt more natural.